Company Culture: Why We Hire for Humility (Over Skill)

 “I don’t know about you people, but I don’t want to live in a world where someone else makes the world a better place better than we do.” — Gavin Belson

 Let’s be honest here.
-Company culture aside, the world does not need another company that produces widgets, more technology, or more toys — especially if said company is claiming to make the world a better place.
-Puke.
-But what we are in short supply of is organizations with a soul that reflects the right kind of bottom line.
+There are probably already enough companies producing widgets, technology, and toys.
+What the world is in short supply of is organizations with a soul that reflects the right kind of bottom line.

 But for an organization like that to exist requires a certain kind of company culture.
 And cultures depend on the right kind of people.

 So, we know that icons are never going to change the world.
 But good people might.
 That’s why we always hire for humility over skill.

 A Bottom Line Beyond Profits

 Before you read on, if you’re looking for a business case for why a company needs to exist beyond the ability to make money, you can stop reading now.
 I will save you ten minutes so you can go make more money instead.
 You’re welcome.

 Companies that go about making a business case for the importance of fostering a “healthy company culture” are fooling themselves.
 Having a soul will cost you money, and the bottom line always wins at companies like this.

 We’ve all experienced those kinds of HR campaigns.
 Your company wants to improve its “culture,” so, out of the blue, it starts “valuing” its employees.
 And why is that?
 So there’s less churn?
 OK, great.
 So, what happens if it turns out churn doesn’t get better?
 Do you decide not to value people?

 Here’s the deal: if your company decides to have a value and a bottom line other than money, it will always cost something.
 That means you have to be more thoughtful about your business.